 If you are unable to meet any of the four requirements in R.C.
-2921.42(C), you would be prohibited from simultaneously serving as a member of the council and as the President of UCI.
+2921.42(C), you would be prohibited from simultaneously serving as a member of the council and as the director of the program.
 Based on the facts you have presented, you may be able to meet all four parts of this exception.
-If you are able to meet the exception in R.C.
-2921.42(C), you would not have an unlawful interest in the county contract and CAC grant you have described.
-However, you must comply with other provisions of the Ethics Law that will limit your conduct.
+If you are able to meet all four parts of the exception in R.C.
+2921.42(C), you would not have an unlawful interest in the county grant you have described.
+However, you must comply with other provisions of the Ethics Law that will condition your conduct.